Cycle intersection form and oscillation of graph eigenfunctions: Application: Stability of oscillator networks

+In this section, we apply \Cref{thm:main} to analyze stability of stationary solutions to a coupled nonlinear systems of differential equations.

 There are many applications where it is useful to know where in the spectrum some explicitly known eigenvector occurs.
 One example occurs in the study of stability of exact solutions to nonlinear differential equations.
 If, as is often the case, the equation admits some symmetry, then the associated linearized operator will have a kernel, with eigenvectors given by the action of the generators of the symmetry on the solution.
-Let us assume that the kernel of the linearized operator is one-dimensional.
+Let us assume that the kernel of the linearized operator is one-dimensional, and that the operator itself is Hermitian, as would be the case for a gradient flow.
 In this case the position of $0$ in the spectrum indicates the dimension of the stable and unstable manifolds.
 If the eigenvalues are given by $\lambda_1\leq \lambda_2 \leq \ldots \lambda_{k-1} < 0 < \lambda_{k+1}\leq \ldots \lambda_n$ then the linearized operator has inertia $(n_-,n_0,n_+)=(k-1,1,n-k)$.
-In particular, linearized stability is only possible when $k=n$.
+In particular, the dimension of the unstable manifold is $n-k$ and linearized stability is only possible when $k=n$.
+One well-studied example of nonlinear dynamics on a graph are the so-called swing equations \cite{DorBul_siamjam12}